 Holmdel’s Independence Day Celebration

 Holmdel’s historic Longstreet Farm is celebrating Independence Day like it’s the 1890s with festive music, games and contests.
-12-3 pm.
-44 Longstreet Road, Holmdel
+Noon-3 pm.
+Longstreet Farm, Holmdel

 Jenkinson’s Independence Day Fireworks

 Point Pleasant’s beloved boardwalk is boasting a phenomenal fireworks show at dusk.
-Can’t make it?
-Don’t sweat it because Jenkinson’s is wowing beachgoers with fireworks displays every Thursday evening through September 1.
-Fireworks start around 9 pm.
+Can’t make it on the holiday?
+No worries!
+Jenkinson’s is wowing beachgoers with fireworks displays every Thursday evening this summer.
+8 pm.
 Jenkinson’s Boardwalk, Point Pleasant Beach

 Lakewood’s Fourth of July Fireworks Extravaganza

-ShoreTown Ballpark’s biggest fireworks display of the year is occurring after a baseball game between Lakewood’s Jersey Shore BlueClaws and New York’s Hudson Valley Yankees.
-Game starts at 7:05 pm; $35.
+ShoreTown Ballpark’s biggest fireworks display of the year is occurring after a baseball game between Lakewood’s Jersey Shore BlueClaws and New York’s Hudson Valley Renegades.
+Game starts at 7:05 pm; $16-$35.
 ShoreTown Ballpark, Lakewood

 Margate Mothers’ Fourth of July Fireworks

 Pack your chairs, blankets and snacks for fireworks on the beach, presented by the Margate Mothers’ Association.
-9-10 pm.
-101 S. Huntington Avenue, Margate
+9 pm.
+Margate City Beach

 Oceanfest

-Oceanfest is back after a two-year hiatus due to the pandemic.
-This all-day Long Branch Fourth of July festival features New Jersey’s longest fireworks show, which starts at 9 pm, as well as food, crafts vendors and live entertainment all day.
-10 am-10 pm.
+This all-day Fourth of July festival in Long Branch features New Jersey’s longest fireworks show, which starts at 9 pm, as well as food, crafts vendors and live entertainment all day.
+1 pm-10 pm.
 1 Ocean Boulevard, Long Branch

 Seaside Heights Fourth of July Fireworks